atelierdumobile/appdeploy/README.md

   <img src="ReadmeData/AppDeployLogo.png" alt="AppDeploy Logo" />
 </h3>

-Visualize, templatized and deploy your app in a second.
+Visualize, template and deploy your app in a second.
 ============

 AppDeploy is the fastest way to get info and deploy your mobile app Over The Air without specific server configuration (it only uses html).